bosth/bosth.github.io/content/pages/ads-b/index.md

 ---
-title: "Multidimensional ADS-B data in PostGIS"
+title: "Multidimensional data in PostGIS"
 tags: [postgis, postgres, geospatial, ads-b, python]
-draft: true
 ---

 ## ADS-B data

-After reading about the online communities of volunteers that operate receivers to capture transmissions from [Automatic Dependent Surveillance-Broadcast](https://en.wikipedia.org/wiki/Automatic_Dependent_Surveillance%E2%80%93Broadcast) (ADS-B) equipment aboard aircraft, I became interested in working with this dataset using standard geospatial tools.

-Unlike most geospatial data, ADS-B has a third dimension - the aircraft's altitude - but what makes ADS-B data even more unique is that it has a fourth, temporal, dimension.
+Can standard geospatial tools be used with transmissions from [Automatic Dependent Surveillance-Broadcast](https://en.wikipedia.org/wiki/Automatic_Dependent_Surveillance%E2%80%93Broadcast) (ADS-B) equipment aboard aircraft?
+I wanted to find out because unlike most geospatial data, ADS-B has a third dimension *and* a fourth dimension.

-And that’s where this trip is going: PostGIS has multidimensional geometry types and functions, and I had never really had cause to use them despite having coded support for additional dimensions when I developed [plpygis](https://plpygis.readthedocs.io/en/latest/).
+My geospatial analysis tool of choice is PostGIS, which has multidimensional geometry types and functions, but I had never really had cause to use them despite having coded support for additional dimensions when I developed [plpygis](https://plpygis.readthedocs.io/en/latest/).

 This article describes the process of getting free ADS-B data, loading it into PostgreSQL and then manipulating it with PostGIS and Python.